sophialazarova/GEN-Effects-Extinction/README.md

 This repository contains the code used in my thesis project, including:
-- Blender simulation of a T-maze experiment
+- Blender simulation of the T-maze experiment
 - Implementation of the computational model used in the experiment
 - Analysis of the results